 Consider decorating the walls with designer plates arranged over a plus-minus POP backdrop featuring striped or geometric patterns for added charm.

 For bedrooms, plus-minus POP designs can contribute to a serene and restful environment.
-Pastel shades like light blue, baby pink, light yellow, and sea green provide an aesthetic vibe while promoting relaxation.
+Pastel shades like light blue, baby pink, light yellow, and sea green for the bedroom provide an aesthetic vibe while promoting relaxation.

 To maintain visual harmony, consider matching these tones with linens and curtains in slightly darker shades of the same colour.